MasSica/MasSica/README.md

 I am extremly passionate about Artificial Intelligence in all of its shades from both a technical and conceptual point of view and I am currently trying to give my humble contribution to the field by means of research and industrial collaborations.

-In my free time I love playing guitar :guitar: and to cooking :spaghetti:
+In my free time I love playing guitar :guitar: and cooking :spaghetti:

 Connect with me 🤝: